weizheheng/shipgit/README.md

     - If there is no merge confilct:
         - Create a new annotated tag `v0.1`.
         - Push the `v0.1` tag to remote.
-        - Push latest chagnes to remote master branch.
+        - Push latest changes to remote master branch.
         - Delete both local and remote release branches.
         - Checkout to develop branch.
     - If there is merge confilct: